primaverabss/rose-extensibility-samples/src/csharpRoseDemo/README.md

 * Visual Studio 2017 our 2019.
 * Reference to .NET CORE 2.0 our higher.
 * Restore the packages.
+* Register your app on the App Dashboard with the client credentials flow.
 * Provide your application *Client Id* and *Secret*.
-Register your app on the App Dashboard.
 * Provide your *AccountKey* and *SubscriptionKey*.
 You can get this from ROSE application URL.

 Change the *constants.cs* contend with you information.